bilgino/angularforddd/README.md

 **» From the viewpoint of frontend development:**

-- Aggregates as a whole are immutable per default
+- Aggregates are immutable per default
 - Aggregates don't publish domain events and won't be out‐of‐sync due to reactivity
 - Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional
-- Since the web browser is a monolithic environment with a homogenous stack, aggregates can be reused anywhere
+- Since the web browser is a monolithic environment with a homogenous stack, aggregates can be reused everywhere
 - Aggregates build the foundation for view models

 **» Routing, REST and DDD Aggregates**<br/>

-Since the navigation pattern of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
-As an aggregate builds a group of related domain entities and value objects, wouldn't we then have to group resources instead?
+Since the navigation pattern of the Angular router engine complies with the navigational behavior of hypermedia systems (HATEOAS) where URIs identify resources conform to RESTful practices, we should reexamine the idea of building client-side aggregates.
+Since an aggregate builds a group of related domain entities and value objects, wouldn't we then have to group resources instead?
-Presuming that the requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` to a client-side aggregate?

-In the classic data-centric approach, database tables and their relations are identified as the foundation of resources or the resource model.
+In the classic data-centric approach, database tables and their relations are often used as a foundation for resource models.
 But is this common and always true?
-Well, it all depends on the requirements of the project and how we define a REST resource!
-A REST resource may be a representation of a single entity or a composition of several entities, database tables, GUI models or any special-purpose of the client.
-That is, Domain-Driven-, Data-Driven- or UX-Driven Design!
+Well, it all depends on the use case and how we define a REST resource!
+A REST resource may be a representation of a single entity, database tables or UI model.
+But how would we map a REST URL like `/addresses/22` etc. to a client-side aggregate such as `/orders/4` or `/customers/54`?

-Unless a REST resource is already an aggregate, we would need to stitch the aggregate together for each initial routing event and would need to provide a query API to the internal state of the aggregate.
-Consequently, an application or repository service would provide the public interface to cover all queries to the aggregate.
+If we consume a fine-grained REST API, we would have to stitch together all resources to create an aggregate at once for each initial routing event.
+Consequently, an application or repository service provides the public interface to handle all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
-Unfortunately, this approach wouldn't work well, since the creation process of an aggregate on the client-side could result in countless additional HTTP requests (N + 1 Problem)!
-Hence, the aggregate should be provided by the backend!
+Unfortunately, this approach might not work well, since the creation process of an aggregate on the client-side could result in countless additional HTTP requests
+(N + 1 Problem)!
+Hence, the aggregate entity should be provided as a whole concept by the REST API!

-Even in the case of server-side generated aggregates, something seems to be wrong here!
-If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data about customers, products or addresses, then how do we update the address of the order?
-Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and consequently process an HTTP update: `PUT: /orders/22 : {order:{ address... }}`, or we break out and use a dedicated REST call: `PUT: orders/22/addresses/5 : {address:{}}`.
-The second approach seems to contradict the basic idea of an aggregate to avoid revealing its internal state to the outside world!
+Even in the case of server-side provided aggregates, something doesn't feel right here!
+If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data like addresses, then how do we update the address of an order?
+Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and process an HTTP update

-Providing REST URIs to related sub resources like `orders/22/addresses/5` isn't mandatory anymore since all related entities have already been included in the payload.
-We should continue to offer no more URIs like `/addresses/5`, as the address resource has no context and isn't bound to a specific business use case!
+command: `PUT: /orders/22 : {order:{ address... }}`, or we can use a dedicated REST endpoint for updating the order address: `PUT: orders/22/addresses/5 : {address:{}}`.
+The second approach seems to contradict the basic idea of an aggregate to avoid revealing the internal state to ensure transactional consistency boundaries.
+In the second approach the server-side request handler (route controller) would fetch the order by the ID property and process an update like `Order.updateAddress(newAddress)`.

+We shouldn't use URIs like `/addresses/5` anymore, since the addresses are without any context!
 As an example, calling `DELETE: /addresses/5 : {address:{id:5}}` may delete the address of an ongoing order process!
-But now here's some questions: can an address exists outside an order or customer context and how can we synchronize state transitions between the order and the customer context?
+But now here's a question: can an address exists outside an order or customer context?

 Navigating a resource model and its relationships or complying to use case specific aggregates can have a big impact on the frontend design system!
 For more information about the drawbacks of REST please visit the following website: https://www.howtographql.com/basics/1-graphql-is-the-better-rest/